Introduction to Tableau Visualization

-It shows the relation between a number of units, total units with respect to the item name.
+It shows the relation between the number of units, total units with respect to the item name.

-It shows more details in the graph, here we use one attribute which is date along with item name, units and unit price.
+It shows more details in the graph; here we use one attribute: a date, item name, units, and unit price.

 4. Pie Chart

-It is 360-degree graphical view here we added one more attribute region along with item name, units and unit price
+It is a 360-degree graphical view here; we added one more attribute region along with item name, units and unit price.

 5. Scatter Plots

-It is a discrete representation of the database, in this, it is mandatory to have two or more measure fields.
+It is a discrete representation of the database; it is mandatory to have two or more measure fields.